themoonrider/ds_qvi_proj/README.md

 # ds_qvi_proj
-Commercial insights from analysing supermarket transaction data
+Commercial insights for the supermarket from analysing its transaction and customer data